Kirkland, Quebec: Public Library

 The Kirkland Public Library has an impressive collective of more than 80,000 volumes in French and English for adults, teens and children.
 The library also offers online database searching, children and adult programs, computer rooms, wireless Internet, inter-library loans, photocopying and reserved books.

 Parks, Green space and Sport facilities

 Kirkland Sports Complex has an indoor gymnasium that offers badminton, basketball, floor hockey, volleyball and other indoor sport activities.
 As well as an arena for hockey, ringette, free or figure skating.

-Around the town there are multiple outdoor centres for soccer, baseball, tennis, football, basketball, beach volleyball and ice rinks as well as a 5 kilometre bike trail.
-There is also a splash pad and community pool offered in this town.
-The splash pad and community pools make it possible for young and old alike to experience the joys of swimming.
-The splash pad is located the Harris park.
-The community pool is located at the Ecclestone park.
+Around the town there are multiple outdoor centres for soccer, baseball, tennis, football, basketball, beach volleyball and ice rinks as well as a 5 kilometre (3 mile) bike trail.
+There are 3 splash pads available at Harris Park, Héritage Park, and Meades Park.
+Notably, Meades Park includes a Universal Playground, making it accessible to children with disabilities.
+There is also a community pool offered in this town, which is located at Ecclestone Park.

 The Town of Kirkland has many halls and park chalets, which citizens, associations and organizations can rent out for different occasions or activities (banquets, meetings, parties, exhibits, shows, etc.):